 - Amazon Virtual Private Cloud (Amazon VPC)

-While the M Cloud offering of AWS is secure, it does not comply with some regulatory requirements for specific types of sensitive regulated data.
-Among the types of information that may not be maintained, shared, or processed in the M Cloud offering of AWS are:
+While the U-M offering of AWS is secure, it does not comply with some regulatory requirements for specific types of sensitive regulated data.
+Among the types of information that may not be maintained, shared, or processed in the U-M offering of AWS are:

 - Protected Health Information.
 This is because the university and AWS have not come to agreement on the necessary Business Associate Agreement mandated by HIPAA.

 - Export Controlled Research.
 This is because AWS cannot ensure that only U.S. persons have access to or maintain its systems.
 Note: Amazon GovCloud services may be used for Export Control regulated information.